-- What are public records and who needs to keep them - Why good recordkeeping is important - The creation, storage and disposal of records.
+- What a public record is and who needs to keep them - Why good recordkeeping is important - The creation, storage and disposal of records - How poor recordkeeping can put you and your agency at risk.

-What are public records and who needs to keep them?
+What is a public record and who needs to keep them?